-6.6 The below shows the impact of the proposed draft budget on the level of General Fund unallocated reserves.
-The position forecast at March 2023 is based on current reserves (which includes the amounts reallocated detailed in 3.2 above) adjusted for the forecast outturn on the 2022/23 General Fund which will need to be met through reserves.
+- 5.8 The Section 151 Officer and are proposed to be repurposed back to general reserves for the purposes of bolstering reserve available to support the Council in balancing it's budget whilst it pursues budgetary changes to close the ongoing structural budget gaps projected.
+More detail is set out at 5.7 below and Appendix 11. - 5.9 The position forecast at February 2023 is therefore based on current reserves (which includes the amounts reallocated) adjusted for the forecast outturn on the 2022/23 General Fund which will need to be met through reserves.